shopware5/shopware/UPGRADE-5.4.md

   * `Shopware_Controllers_Widgets_Listing_fetchPagination_preFetch`
 * Added a new category for the basic setting containing privacy options
 * Added possibility to enable/disable data protection information texts
+* Added possibility to set sTarget for Detail/ratingAction

 ### Changes